USS Limpkin (AMc-48)

 USS Limpkin (AMc-48) was an coastal minesweeper acquired by the United States Navy for clearing coastal minefields.
 The vessel was launched on 5 April 1941 and entered service on 8 August.
-Limpkin operated off New York City and the mouth of Chesapeake Bay during World War II.
+Limpkin operated off New York City and the mouth of the Chesapeake Bay during World War II.
 Following the war, the minesweeper was taken out of service on 15 April 1946 and sold to private interests and converted to a commercial trawler.
 The ship was renamed Hiawatha and then Blue Waters.

 Description

 Limpkin was an coastal minesweeper designed for clearing coastal minefields from protector harbors.
 Constructed of wood, the ship had a displacement of 185 LT.
 The minesweeper was 97 ft 1 in long, had a beam of 22 ft and a draft of 8 ft 6 in.
 Limpkin was powered by a Cooper Bessemer G.N.-DR-6 diesel engine turning one shaft rated at 400 bhp.
 This gave the vessel a maximum speed of 10 kn.

 Limpkin was armed with two .50 cal (12.7 mm) machine guns and was equipped with minesweeping gear consisting of a heavy wire cable capable of extending to 150 fathom with cutting gear used to sever the mines from their anchors and allow them to surface to be exploded in a controlled manner there.
 The minesweeper had a complement of 17 officers and ratings.